 Boating is one of those unique pastimes that gets into one’s DNA and becomes a passion.
 Whether the preferred method of boating is sailing, fishing or cruising, it can climb down into your soul and leave you wishing, daydreaming and even altering your lifestyle to get more: more pink sunsets, more early morning pursuits of the rumored sailfish, more sailing expeditions with family in tow with the backdrop of the clear blue bay.
 More boating…

 While the business side of our land bound lives may continually interfere with our ability to scrap it all and set sail on a one-way adventure into the horizon, our passion can still be kept afloat…even if boat ownership is not in our near term.

 Love boating, on your own terms

-	The sharing economy, in the same vein as AirBnB for travel accommodation and Uber for taxi-style car travel, has brought a new option to the boater who seeks to experience the joy of boating without the commitment of ownership.
-Companies such as the market leader, Boatsetter, have created an online platform where boat owners can “share” their privately owned boats with boaters for half days, full days or extended boat charters.
+The sharing economy, in the same vein as Airbnb for travel accommodation and Uber for taxi-style car travel, has brought a new option to the boater who seeks to experience the joy of boating without the commitment of ownership.
+Boatsetter has created an online platform where boat owners can share their privately owned boats with boaters for half days, full days or extended boat charters.
 Captains can be included so that the boater truly only has one task – enjoy the boating experience.
-Charters can originate from top boating destinations all over South Florida including Miami, Fort Lauderdale, Delray Beach, Boca Raton and many more.
+Charters can originate from all over the world, including the top boating destinations of Florida, Chicago, California, Seattle, Mexico (and hundreds more!)